 The Best Candidates Are Off The Market In 10 Days

-If you find a top talent candidate, you should try to move quickly.
+The best candidates may already have several offers coming their way, quickly. so if you find a top talent candidate, you should try to move fast.

 You want all-star players on your team, and you need to do whatever it takes to get them.

-The Average Cost Per Hire Has Risen To $4000
+The Average Cost Per Hire Is A Whopping $4000

 This is a pretty alarming statistic.